mohitmv/mflags/README.md

 - Supports 4 basic types - int / double / bool / string for declaring flags.

-- Some of the flags could be declared in dynamically loaded shared lib, i.e. the libs loaded after entering `int main()` and completing `mflags::ParseFlags`.
-In that case, value of the flags declared in shared-lib will also be initialized at the library load time (when `static-init` runs)

 ## Advance Usage:

 More complex use cases are enumerated in `mflags_test.cpp`